Center for Entrepreneurship

 Center for Innovative Collaboration and Leadership

-The Center for Innovative Collaboration and Leadership aims to fosters a spirit of innovation at Suffolk through events, awards, and fellowships.
+The Center for Innovation and Change Leadership aims to fosters a spirit of innovation at Suffolk through events, awards, and fellowships.
 For the past six years, CICL has recognized collaborative breakthroughs with its Global Leadership in Innovation and Collaboration award.

 Intellectual Property & Entrepreneurship Clinic